gpropf/clarity/README.md

    2. Checkboxes: We have a Checkbox class in Selectables now.

    3. Select boxes: Need to make a SimpleSelect class that uses a static option set and uses an underlying type representing the "value" component of `<option value="3" label="Toyota"></option>`.
 Initially this will be a single value.
 Multiselections can be vectors of those values.
-So picking Toyota *and* Ford in my Showcase.cpp test app would mean a vector or list with 1 and 2.
+So picking Toyota *and* Ford in my Showcase.cpp test app would mean a vector or list like [1,2].
 A simple API can be used to modify the options if need be.

 ### Todo (cleanups and "doing things right" fixes - somewhat lower priority) ###